 Farm land that is suitable for growing vegetables.
 Pasture land/ fields to free range chickens.
 Electricity, well water is great, irrigation or reliable water source for irrigation of crops.
 Barn/shop is great.
 Woodlands are fine if there is adequate cleared land for crops.

-We started our 1st farm in Santa Fe, New Mexico on a 10 acre property our friend had just bought.
+We started our 1st farm in Santa Fe, New Mexico on 10 acres.
 It had a very old neglected orchard of about 60-70 fruit trees that we pruned, harvested and sold the fruit.
 Also helped our friend with his 2 1/2 acres of a newly planted hops crop.
 We built and grew in a 30x96 greenhouse as well as about a half acre of vegetables and couple hundred raspberry plants.
 We raised meat chickens as well.
 We sold our vegetables at a farmers market, did custom CSA orders and sold to several restaurants.
 We worked this farm for 3 years and supplied food to about 100 people.

 Our next farm was in Plummer, Idaho.
-This was a 245 acre farm that some absentee families from Pennsylvania had bought.
-There was a lot of rough infrastructure, over a hundred fruit trees and lots of growing potential.
+This was a 245 acre farm.
+There was over a hundred fruit trees and lots of growing potential.
 We put in irrigation to the fruit trees, built beds to grow vegetables and revitalized an unused greenhouse.
 We had about 45 laying hens and raised about 140 meat chickens.
 We also sold our vegetables, meat chickens and eggs at a farmers market.
 We were at this farm for 2 seasons.

-We are currently working another friend's farm in Duchesne, Utah raising food on about a half acre of their land with fourteen laying hens and 75 meat chickens as well.
+We worked another farm in Duchesne, Utah raising food on about a half acre of land with fourteen laying hens and 75 meat chickens as well.

 We want to have/build a productive, sustainable farm to grow vegetables, fruit trees, raise chickens and possibly other livestock.
 We want to have a greenhouse for season extension and/or growing winter crops.
 We are looking for a long term/permanent location.
 We will likely continue to sell at farmers markets, CSA orders, restaurants or whatever makes sense.
 We also have a lot of experience in remodeling and rehab of homes, barns and sheds.